nhu92/Mixed-DNA-Project/05-SeventyWGSData.md

 ---

 I have a general thought about this work now.
 I will extract the distance from each exon of each gene.
 Then, merge the distance information from the same Node (contigs assembled by SPAde) by mean and standard deviation.
 Also, I will use the exon tree from each gene to generate an Astral species tree.
 Then, the two input file (astral tree & distance statistics) is going to be used in a python script that plotting two information (tree on the left side and a heatmap for the statistics).
-Addtionally, the exon will be filtered based on the ANOVA.
-I will also
+Additionally, the exon will be filtered based on the ANOVA.
+I will also summarize the highest hit(s) (top 10?) among all genes to give an estimation of which species it could be in the mixed sample.

+---

+Today's task:
+1. Refine heatmap code.
+The color gradient need to be changed.
+2. Remove outliers from all exons, based on the ANOVA statistics, should be very loose.
+3. Pool the exon results from each node, calculate the mean and sd, format them into the input form.
+Run heatmap.
+4. Collect the outliers from each node, summarizing the species as the candidates for the supportive candidates.